1930 VFA season

-The 1930 Victorian Football Association season was the 52nd season of the Australian rules football competition.
+The 1930 VFA season was the 52nd season of the Victorian Football Association (VFA), an Australian rules football competition played in the state of Victoria.

 The premiership was won by the Oakleigh Football Club, after it defeated Northcote by nine points in the final on 27 September – a match which was notorious for several violent clashes instigated by Northcote players.
 It was the club's first VFA premiership, achieved in only its second season of senior competition.

 Premiership

 In 1929, the Association had accommodated its expansion to twelve clubs by extending the home-and-home season to twenty-two games.
 In 1930, the Association opted to play its home-and-home season in two sections: